 One of the two mineral pools at Belknap Hot Springs

-Belknap Hot Springs offers a different (but no less serene) soaking experience than any other destination on this list.
+The family-friendly Belknap Hot Springs offers a different (but no less serene) soaking experience than any other destination on this list.

 One of the pools is reserved exclusively for overnight guests (who can stay in a lodge room, cabin, or on-site camping spot), while the other is available for daytime soaks.
-And if you need a break from the water, Belknap Hot Springs offers several poolside lounge chairs, as well as gardens for a relaxing stroll.
+If you need a break from the water, relax in poolside lounge chairs or take a stroll through the on-site gardens.
 Note pets are not permitted in or around the pools.

 What It Offers: